Search for celebrities on Ancestry.com!Roy Bailey

 Martha Kessenich Olliver of Menlo Park died July 26 at age 77.

 A native of Madison, Wisconsin, Mrs. Olliver graduated from the University of Wisconsin with a degree in medical technology.
-While working at the Phoenix General Hospital in Arizona, she met and married William Olliver in 1951.
+While working at the Phoenix General Hospital in Arizona, she met and marriage William Olliver in 1951.

 The Ollivers lived in Valparaiso, Chile, where Mr. Olliver worked for First National City Bank.
 Three of their children, Bob, John and Bill, were born there.
 Mrs. Olliver became fluent in Spanish and made many life-long friends, say family members.
 In 1965 the family moved to Mexico City, where she became a volunteer at the ABC Hospital, and worked with the blind.